creof/doctrine2-spatial/docs/Entity.rst

         /**
          * @var Point
          *
-         * As you can see we declare a point of type point.
+         * As you can see we declare a point property of type point.
-         * point shall be declared in the doctrine.yaml as a custom type *
+         * point shall be declared in the doctrine.yaml as a custom type.
+         * Feel free to use options as usual.
+As example, I declared that point is not nullable.
+But you can
+         * set it to nullable=true if you want.
+         *
-         * @ORM\Column(type="point", nullable=true)
+         * @ORM\Column(type="point", nullable=false)
          */
         protected $point;

         /**
          * Get id.
+         * This is the usual Id getter.
          *
          * @return int
          */